ethanabrooks/dissertation/introduction.typ

 == Summary of Chapters
 === In-Context Policy Iteration
-Our first chapter explores a method that bootstraps a pre-existing large language model (Codex, #cite(<chen2021evaluating>)) to produce value estimates.
+Our first chapter explores a method that bootstraps a pre-existing large language model --- Codex #cite(<chen2021evaluating>) --- to produce value estimates.
 This work restricts itself to a set of toy domains that can be translated into text.
 Instead of predicting value directly, a form of quantitative reasoning that would strain the capabilities of a language model, our method uses simulated rollouts to generate monte-carlo estimations of value, similar to Model-Predictive Control #cite(<pan2022model>).
 The work presents a series of prompting techniques for eliciting these predictions from a pre-trained language model.

 Continuing our analogy to traditional meta-learning, the outer-loop corresponds to the pretraining of Codex.
 Of the three methods that we present in this work,